Rohit-Satyam/jmi-notes/dbms/dbms.md

 SELECT name AS 'NAME' FROM people;

 ## This will change the column name from 'name' to capitals 'NAME'.

+## To order the table content by contents of name column

+SELECT * FROM people ORDER BY name;
 ```

 In this query,  `SELECT`  and  `FROM`  are called keywords.
 In SQL, keywords are not case-sensitive, which means you can write the same query as: